agl-alexglopez/maze-tui/README.md

 > **For a complete breakdown of all maze generation algorithms, pseudocode, and many other important details please read the [wiki](https://github.com/agl-alexglopez/maze-tui/wiki) This is just the quick start guide to refer to for usage instructions.**

+## Requirements

+- A terminal with full font support for special Unicode characters.
+This project leverages Unicode Box-Drawing characters.
+- A terminal with support for RGB colors as defined by Crossterm's compatibility specifications.
+ANSI color codes are also used.
+- Cargo to build and run the project.

 ## Quick Start Guide

 This project is a terminal user interface application powered by [crossterm](https://github.com/crossterm-rs/crossterm), [ratatui.rs](https://github.com/ratatui-org/ratatui), and [tui-textarea](https://github.com/rhysd/tui-textarea) that can be run with various combinations of commands.
 The goal of the program is to explore various maze building, solving, and measurement algorithms while visualizing them in interesting ways.
 The basic principle behind the program is that you can ask for any combination of settings, include any settings, exclude any settings, and the program will just work.
 There are sensible defaults for every flag so experiment with different combinations and tweaks until you get what you are looking for.
 In addition, you can learn about each maze algorithm you observe with informational popups (they are a work in progress right now!).